AmoebeLabs/material3-themes-manual/docs/using/using-ham3-in-cards.md

 #How to use Material 3 themes

+Once you have [installed][Material 3 Theme Installation] one of the Material 3 themes, you can use all the color definitions the theme offers in your Home Assistant (custom) cards.

+To make full use of these theme color definitions, either the (custom) card itself should offer CSS styling functionality, or via a custom plugin that makes it possible to style parts of the card.

 ##:material-home-floor-3: Start to use the Theme color definitions!
 The most important point in using all the features of the Home Assistant Material 3 themes is to _use_ the theme color definitions where possible and applicable.
-In this case, your card will follow the theme in both light and dark mode!
+In that case, your card will follow the theme in both light and dark mode!

 === "Do"
     ```yaml
+      # Note: below is from Swiss Army Knife tool "style" YAML section
       style:
         fill: var(--primary-text-color)           # Material text color
         stroke: var(--theme-sys-color-primary60)  # M3 theme system color